shajenM/projects/tictactoe/README.md

 # Tic Tac Toe

 <img src="tictactoedemo.gif" width="400">
   This game is written in Haskell language using functional reactive design.
-The reactive framework

 ## Design

-The game is in file src/testTicTac.hs which contains the Graphical components using Functional Reactive Framework.
+The starting point of game is in file src/testTicTac.hs which contains the Graphical components using Functional Reactive Framework.
 The file src/TicTacToe.hs contains the pure part, which has core logic, of the TicTacToe game.

 The TicTacToe board is made of list of 9 cells.
 Each cell has an id of values 0 to 8.
 Each cell can have three values 0, 1 or 2.
 These are the states of each cell.
 0 - the initial unplayed state.